-NRS 199.120 defines perjury as when a person takes an oath in a judicial or other proceeding where an oath is required, and that person either:
+NRS 199.120 defines perjury as taking an oath in a judicial or other proceeding where an oath is required and either:

-- Willfully makes an unqualified statement that the person does not know to be true; or
+- willfully making an unqualified statement that you do not know to be true; or

-- Swears or affirms willfully and falsely in a matter material to the issue or point in question; or
+- Swearing or affirming willfully and falsely in a matter material to the issue or point in question; or

-- Suborns, bribes or induces any other person to make an unqualified statement or to swear or affirm in such a manner; or
+- Suborning, bribing or inducing any other person to make an unqualified statement or to swear or affirm in such a manner; or

-- Executes an affidavit for a verification of a pleading which contains a false statement, or induces any other person to do so; or
+- Executing an affidavit for a verification of a pleading which contains a false statement, or inducing any other person to do so; or

-- Executes an affidavit or other instrument which contains a false statement before a person authorized to administer oaths or induces any other person to do so.
+- Executing an affidavit or other instrument which contains a false statement before a person authorized to administer oaths, or inducing any other person to do so.

-Under state law, making a statement that the person does not know to be true is just as perjurious as intentionally lying.1
+Under state law, making a statement that you do not know to be true is just as perjurious as intentionally lying.1

 It is also a crime under federal law to give fraudulent information under oath.
 For more information, read our article on the federal crime of perjury.3